fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

         acm->destroy(); // Destroy all services and then data.
     }

-The following part correspond to the configuration XML file of the previous `Object-Service concept example`_.
+The following part correspond to the configuration XML file of the previous :ref:`Object-Service_example`.

 .. code:: xml